maxsanmillan/maxsanmillan.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-I am a research economist at the Financial Studies Division at the Central Bank of Chile.
-My research interests lie in the intersection between macroeconomics and banking.
+I am a research economist at the Financial Studies Division at the [Central Bank of Chile](https://www.bcentral.cl/web/banco-central/areas/investigacion).
+My research interests lie in the intersection between **macroeconomics and banking**.
 My work focuses on (among other topics) financial stability and the effectiveness of macroprudential regulation.

 You can download a copy of my CV at this [link](http://maxsanmillan.github.io/files/CV_San_Millan.pdf)